EVerest/everest-core/modules/IsabellenhuetteIemDcr/doc.rst

 ===========

 This section offers some additional information on driver implementation.
-The underlying HTTP communication functionality is mainly duplicated from other open source powermeter modules of EVerest to support a standarization for this interface later on.
+The underlying HTTP communication functionality is mainly duplicated from other open source powermeter modules of EVerest to support a standarization of this interface later on.

 Initialization